jacksund/simmate/docs/getting_started/analyze_and_modify_structures/structure_properties.md

 ----------------------------------------------------------------------

-## Lattice properties
+## Exploring Lattice Properties

-Now what about other properties for the lattice, like volume, angles, and vectors?
+What about other lattice properties such as volume, angles, and vectors?

-For the sake of organization, the `Structure` class has an associated class called `Lattice`, and within the `lattice` object we find properties like `volume`.
-Try out these in your python terminal (only run one line at a time):
+For better organization, the `Structure` class includes an associated class called `Lattice`.
+Within the `lattice` object, properties like `volume` can be found.
+Test these in your python terminal (run one line at a time):

 ```python
 nacl_structure.lattice.volume